zahramaroufi75/challenge-3/README.md

 The actual structure passed for the _addr_ argument will depend on the address family.
 The sockaddr structure is defined as something like:

 struct sockaddr {

 sa_family_t sa_family;

 char        sa_data[14];

 }

 The only purpose of this structure is to cast the structure pointer passed in addr in order to avoid compiler warnings.

- On success, zero is returned.
+Finally, On success, zero is returned.
 On error, -1 is returned, and errno is set to indicate the error.

  So we will have in the server code:

 ```

 // Bind the socket to the address.
 Note that we're binding the server socket
 // to a well-known address so that clients know where to connect.
   if (bind(sfd, (struct sockaddr *) &addr, sizeof(struct sockaddr_un)) == -1) {
     errExit("bind");
   }

 ```
 ________________________________________________________________________________________________________________________________________________________________________________